TeamAikon/oreid/examples/react/tutorial/step3-web-widget/README.md

 ## Overview

 This example demonstrates the basics of using the ORE ID
-- Initializing the oreid-js library with your app's api-key
+- Initializing the oreid-js library with your app's appId
-- Redirecting the browser to the login flow
-- Handling the login flow callback
+- Handling the login flow
-- Retrieving the user's info from the API (and caching it in local storage)
+- Retrieving the user's info from the API
 - Using the LoginButton React component
 <br><br>